Who Checks IDs and How They Are Trained

 Door staff, bartenders, hotel clerks, liquor store cashiers, and casino floor personnel are the first line of ID verification in the US economy.
 Training programs from ServSafe, TIPS, and state-specific responsible beverage service certifications all teach a structured inspection sequence rather than ad-hoc visual inspection.

+The reason for the structure is consistency.
+A tired bouncer at 1 a.m. cannot rely on instinct alone, so the programs reduce the check to a fixed order of steps that runs the same way on every card.
 This page documents the eight-point sequence the major training programs converge on, the behavioral indicators staff are trained to watch for, the role of digital scanners, and the decision tree from initial suspicion to confiscation.
 For the underlying security features the sequence relies on, see the front and back security feature reference.

 The Eight-Point Sequence